Our Lady of Mount Carmel Parish Church (Pulong Buhangin): Episcopal Coronation of the Revered Image

 The image was solemnly crowned on September 8, 2019, the feast of the nativity of the Blessed Virgin Mary.
-The episcopal coronation and the Eucharistic celebration was spearheaded by the fifth bishop of Malolos, Most.
-Rev. Dennis C. Villarojo, D.D., together with Most.
-Rev. Honesto F. Ongtioco, D.D., Bishop of Cubao and former Apostolic Administrator of the Diocese of Malolos, Most.
-Rev. Wilfredo Manlapaz, D.D., Bishop Emeritus of Tagum, Most.
-Rev. Benjamin Almoneda, D.D., Bishop Emeritus of Daet and the clergy of the Diocese.
-This is the first Marian coronation headed by Most.
-Rev. Dennis Villarojo, since assuming the episcopacy of the Diocese of Malolos.
+The episcopal coronation and the Eucharistic celebration was spearheaded by the fifth bishop of Malolos, Dennis C. Villarojo, together with Honesto F. Ongtioco, Bishop of Cubao and former Apostolic Administrator of the Diocese of Malolos, Wilfredo Manlapaz, Bishop Emeritus of Tagum, Benjamin Almoneda, Bishop Emeritus of Daet, and the clergy of the diocese.
+This is the first Marian coronation headed by Villarojo, since assuming the episcopacy of the Diocese of Malolos.

 More than a thousand devotees joined to reenact Kunino's "translacion" from San Sebastian Church to Barrio Pulong Buhangin and flocked to the parish to witness the coronation of the beloved Patroness and Queen of Barrio Pulong Buhangin.
 The parish officially presents the title of the image as "Nuestra Señora del Carmen de San Sebastian de Pulong Buhangin" Ina at Reyna ng Pulong Buhangin.
 (English: Our Lady of Mount Carmel of Saint Sebastian of Pulong Buhangin, Mother and Queen of Pulong Buhangin).

-As commemoration for the historic event, the Parish issued memorabilia e.g. limited edition shirts, compact disks (CDs) containing originally-produced music for the coronation and scapulars, among others.
-The church's retablo was also redesigned to adjust the pedestal of Impo Karmen to the center of the altar.
+As commemoration for the historic event, the parish issued memorabilia e.g. limited edition shirts, compact disks (CDs) containing originally-produced music for the coronation and scapulars, among others.
+The church's retablo was also redesigned to adjust the pedestal of the our lady to the center of the altar.
 Vine chandeliers were also installed at the ceiling of the church, and a huge crown-shaped chandelier was installed in the parish building, symbolizing the coronation.

-Parish Priests of the church
+Parish priests

 The following priests have served the church.